heutelbeck/sapl-demos/queryrewriting-mongodb-reactive/README.md

-# Demo: Spring Data MongoDB Reactive Query Manipulation
+# Demo: Spring Data MongoDB Reactive Query Rewriting

-This demonstration shows how SAPL enforces row-level security with Spring Data MongoDB using built-in query manipulation.
+This demonstration shows how SAPL enforces row-level security with Spring Data MongoDB using built-in query rewriting.
 Policies automatically rewrite MongoDB queries to add filter conditions that restrict which documents users can access.
-Like the R2DBC demo, this uses SAPL's native database integration that handles query manipulation automatically without requiring custom constraint handlers.
+Like the R2DBC demo, this uses SAPL's native database integration that handles query rewriting automatically without requiring custom constraint handlers.

-## Understanding MongoDB Query Manipulation
+## Understanding MongoDB Query Rewriting

 SAPL's Spring Data MongoDB integration intercepts repository method calls and rewrites queries based on policy decisions.
 When a policy permits access, it can attach an obligation containing MongoDB Query Language (MQL) conditions.
 SAPL's infrastructure automatically combines these conditions with the original query before execution.

 With this approach, you do not need to write custom constraint handler code.
 The obligation format uses standard MQL syntax that MongoDB developers already know.
-The query manipulation happens at the repository level.
+The query rewriting happens at the repository level.

-### How Query Manipulation Works
+### How Query Rewriting Works

 When you call a repository method annotated with @QueryEnforce, SAPL evaluates the applicable policies.
 If the decision is permit with an obligation containing MongoDB conditions, SAPL modifies the query to include those conditions.